Lake Shawnee Amusement Park: Television

 In 2019, Lake Shawnee Amusement Park was also featured in a haunted locations on the paranormal TV series, Most Terrifying Places which aired on Travel Channel.

 The park was also featured on the paranormal TV series, The UnXplained which aired on History Channel in 2019.

 The park was featured in a 2021 episode of Portals to Hell with Jack Osbourne.

-In 2023 the park was featured on Alone Paranormal Edition created by OmarGoshTV on Youtube.